 The Brew & View

+This is another Chicago off the beaten path to explore.
 Does having a few drinks and watching cult classic movies sound like a good time to you?
 If so, you'll want to visit the Vic.
 On select nights, this music venue turns into a movie house during which visitors are encouraged to drink, chat, and enjoy some movie magic.

 The Pedway links 40 blocks of Chicago, connecting train stations skyscraper sand stores.
 It's a crucial transportation route for surviving a Chicago winter.
 And, an unusual site even a summer visitor can appreciate.